Henry Rawlinson, 1st Baron Rawlinson: Post-war activities

+King George V (centre) with Edward, Prince of Wales and General Rawlinson inspecting the 2nd Australian Division, 1 December 1918.

 Rawlinson was bestowed with many honours in reward for his role in the First World War.
 He was made a Knight Grand Cross of the Royal Victorian Order in 1917 and appointed a Knight Commander of the Order of St Michael and St George 1918.
 In August 1919 Parliament passed a vote of thanks to him for his military service, and awarded him the sum of £30,000 from the Exchequer.
 In 1919, he was raised to the peerage as Baron Rawlinson of Trent in the County of Dorset, and appointed a Knight Grand Cross of the Order of the Bath.

+King George V (centre) with his senior commanders at Buckingham Palace, 19 December 1918.
+From left to right: William Birdwood, Henry Rawlinson, Herbert Plumer, George V, Douglas Haig, Henry Horne, Julian Byng.

+Eighteen Old Etonian generals revisit Eton, May 1919.
+General Rawlinson is sat in the front row on the extreme left.

 Rawlinson was again called on to organise an evacuation, this time of the Allied forces that had been sent to Russia to intervene in the Russian Civil War.
 In November 1919, after returning to Britain, he succeeded General Sir Archibald Murray as general officer commanding-in-chief (GOC-in-C) of Aldershot Command.